 - Geal Charn (926m) – Monadh Liath

 We’ll pick up from Aviemore station or Inverness airport.
 One airport pick up per trip.

-Day 1: Geal Charn provides us with a very enjoyable horseshoe walk into the realm of the Golden Eagle, Golden Plover and Snow Hare.
-The route above and around its dark lochan gives views into the unending wilderness of the Monadh Liath Mountains.
+Day 1: Geal Charn (926m) provides us with a very enjoyable horseshoe.
+It is the realm of the Golden Eagle, Golden Plover and Britain’s only native rabbit, the Snow Hare.
+The hike above and around its dark lochan provides views into the unending wilderness of the Monadh Liath Mountains

 780m (2500ft) of ascent involving easy and moderate gradients.
 12 miles (19 km) of walking on tracks, mountain paths and over open mountain moorland terrain.
 Approx walking time excluding breaks: 6 hrs 53min